databacker/mysql-backup/README.md

 ### Automated Build
 This gituhub repo is the source for the mysql-backup image.
 The actual image is stored on the docker hub at `deitch/mysql-backup`, and is triggered with each commit to the source by automated build via Webhooks.

+There are 2 builds: 1 for version based on the git tag, and another for the particular version number.

 ## License
 Released under the MIT License.
 Copyright Avi Deitcher https://github.com/deitch